paarc/paarc.github.io/content/news/update_mit_2020_10_24.md

 ---
 title: "Update from the Massachusetts Institute of Technology"
 date: 2020-10-24
-tags: ["MIT", "Institute", "update", "Massachusetts"]
+tags: ["MIT", "update", "Massachusetts Institute of Technology"]
 draft: false
 ---
 **Has your institution acted on any of your demands?
 Are there any positive outcomes you have had?**